 VW's marvellously tactile and informative power steering is standard and that only adds to the great feel of the whole car.

 Seats and adjustment are excellent and equipment is good in all.
-Even base S models have folding rear seats, electric front windows and remote locking, steering wheel reach and height and a height adjustable driver's seat.
+Even base S models have folding rear seats, electric front windows and central locking, steering wheel reach and height, traction control, and a height adjustable driver's seat.

-SE adds air con, alarm, alloys and traction control.
+SE adds air con, alarm, alloys, audio remote control and remote central locking.